aminaahmed33/scalable-network-iac-multi-device-loopback-provisioning-with-terraform-ios-xe-/README.md

 ---

-## 🔹 Notes
+## Notes

-> All IP addressing and credentials in this project are part of a simulated lab environment.
+- All credentials and IPs shown are from a lab environment
+- No production systems are exposed
+- Sensitive files are excluded using .gitignore

 ---

-## 🔹 Business Value
+## Business Value
 This project reflects real-world network automation practices by:

 - Reducing manual configuration effort and human error